top of page

 • Impact of AI, IoT, and automation on test equipment

-• Evolving testing needs and Emerging Trends
+• Emerging Trends and Opportunities

 Instructor Biography